Dmitry099/senior/README.md

 # for retrieving data we have to use objects property (https://docs.djangoproject.com/en/2.1/topics/db/managers/)
 User.objects.first() # <User: User object>
 ```

+## ORM using advantages and disadvantages

+Here are some of the advantages of using an ORM tool:

+- It speeds up development time for teams as it's easier to use ORM rather than RawSQL
+- Handles the logic required to interact with databases
+- Improves security.
+ORM tools are built to eliminate the possibility of SQL injection attacks.
+- You write less code when using ORM tools than with SQL.

+Disadvantages of Using ORM Tools
+- ORMs are slow  They generate query and pass that to the database what so ever.
+And often they just don't return a simple looking array .
+They return collections that are too long containing all sort of information that you will never need, eating away all the RAMS .
+- ORMs are not good when the query or business logic if you may, become complex.
+Sure you can handle on query level.
+But you just don't know how to write it in ORM.
+Its possible and it happens quite often .

 ## Migrations, what are they needed for?
 Overview of Tools (Alembic, Django Migration)
 Here are a few ways Django migrations make your life easier: